PAG METER DIVISION 2 FOOTBALL RANKINGS 2019

 The defensive line will be very young but has the makings to be real good.

-Offensively, Justin Vink is a 6’3” junior and will be the QB.
+Offensively, Justin Vink is a 6’3” junior who got hurt and is out at QB.
+Who will step up?
 He will have a host of play makers to throw to and leading the way will be Jayvon Hightower, Xavier Boss, and Anthony Maynes.
 Converted tackle will be Chris Camy 6’7″ 245lb who will be a huge target at tight end.

 A star is born with Austin Beno who is a junior and already 2 years of varsity experience.
 Beno will be the featured back and will be running behind what could be a great offensive line.

 The Miners X factor is how fast can the Miners learn to play within new offensive and defensive system?
 Their success or failure early will come down to that.
 The non league schedule is a tough one.